LeoEgidi/pivmet/paper/paper.md

 # Acknowledgements

-We want to thank Ioannis Ntzoufras and Dimitris Karlis from Athens University of Economics and Business (AUEB) for their valuable suggestions about the package structure.
+The authors thank Ioannis Ntzoufras and Dimitris Karlis from Athens University of Economics and Business (AUEB) for their valuable suggestions about the package structure.